1980 United States presidential election in New Hampshire: Counties flipped from Democratic to Republican

+Analysis

 On the county map, Reagan swept all 10 of New Hampshire's counties, the only state in the Northeast to have all of its counties give majorities to Reagan.
 Reagan broke 60% of the vote in 3 counties.

 One notable county result in 1980 that reflected both Reagan's unique popularity in New Hampshire as well as Carter's 15-point drop in support in the state relative to 1976, was the result in rural Coos County in the far north of the state.
 In 1976, Ford had won the state comfortably while winning 9 out of the state's counties, while Carter had scored one county win with a 51–49 victory in Coös County.
 Carter's sole county win in 1976 would swing so dramatically as to be one of only 3 of the state's 10 counties to give Reagan more than 60% of the vote in 1980, as Reagan received 60.08% of the vote in Coös County.

 Reagan's decisive victory in New Hampshire would make the state 7% more Republican than the national average in the 1980 election.